firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

         One of Firebolt’s key optimization strategies is to use a primary index that ties to columns that are used frequently in `WHERE`, `JOIN`, `GROUP_BY`, and other clauses used for sorting.
 Selecting the best primary index, which is a sparse index, can reduce query run times significantly by reducing the data set that the query scans.
 A primary index also allows Firebolt to manage updates, deletions and insertions to tables and provide optimal query performance.

-        If you select more than one column as a primary index, they will be added in order of sorting.
+        If you multiple columns as a primary indexes, they will be added in sort order.
 For example, if you select `column_1` first, then select `column_3`, then `column_3` will be added as a primary index after `column_1`.
 This means `column_1` will be used first as a sparse index, followed by `column_3`.
 If you choose more than one primary index, the order of sorting appears next to the toggle switch under the **Primary Index** column.
 In the previous example, the number `1` appears next to `column_1` and a number `2` appears next to `column_3`.

         To achieve optimal results, choose indexes in the order of their cardinality, or the number of unique values.
 Start with the column that has the highest number of unique values as your first primary index, followed by the column with the next highest cardinality.
 For more information about how to choose a primary index, see [Primary indexes](../../Guides/working-with-indexes/using-primary-indexes.md).